By Martin Ebner

 Low-fat foods are the best for weight-loss

-Low-fat food is marketing genius at it's best.
+The low-fat food is marketing genius at it's best.
 It plays on the myth that fat makes you fat.
-What actually makes you fat is the over consumption of sugar and most of these low-fat products are jam packed full of the white stuff
+What actually makes you fat is the over consumption of sugar and most of these low-fat products are jam-packed full of the white stuff

 Instead of obsessing over the magical low fat logo, read the nutritional content label.
 It will tell you everything you need to know!